wirelineio/wns/README.md

 ### Initialize Blockchain

-Initialize the blockchain if you're never run it before (or run `rm -rf ~/.wnsd ~/.wnscli` first to delete all existing data and start over).
+Initialize the blockchain if it has never been run before (or run `rm -rf ~/.wnsd ~/.wnscli` first to delete all existing data and start over).

 Initialize configuration files and genesis file.